SAP-samples/abap-platform-rap-workshops/managed_extensibility/exercises/ex1/README.md

 determination CalculateInventoryID on save { create; }
 </pre>

-Last but not least, you will find it handy that a Metadata Extension View has also been generated that automatically publishes all field on the list page as well as on the object page by setting appropriate **@UI** annotations.
+Last but not least, you will find it handy that a **Metadata Extension View ZC_RAP_Inventory_####** has also been generated that automatically publishes all field on the list page as well as on the object page by setting appropriate **@UI** annotations.
 Also the administrative fields like created_at as well as the UUID based key field are hidden by setting **@UI.hidden** to true.

  <pre>
    @UI.hidden: true